skmin-lab/unixmd/docs/source/objects/mqc/eh.rst

   Defines the initial density matrix.
   The elements can be either real or complex values.
-  If the argument is not given, the density matrix is initialized according to the initial running state.
+  If the argument is not given, the density matrix is initialized according to **istate**.

 \